harel-coffee/KDBBN-auto/README.md

 This repository is code of our paper *Machine vision-assisted identification of the lung adenocarcinoma category and high-risk tumor area based on CT images*.

 ## Datasets
-The original datasets including metadata files used in the paper can be found in the `./Datasets` folder.
+The original datasets including metadata files used in the paper can be found in the website https://osf.io/5aqe4/.

 ## Codes